-Appropriate badges will be provided by the association and the names of all participants will be engrossed and find a place in the ambulances that are to be purchased and sent to France.
+Appropriate badges will be provided by the association and the names of all participants will be engrossed and find a place in the ambulances that are to to France.

 The trapshooters want to equip a Red Cross ambulance unit.
 Twenty ambulances form a unit and cost \$20,000.
 All shooters in the country are joining in the worthy cause.